 The estimated Federal financial effects of the Medicaid and CHIP provisions in the PPACA are shown in table 4, attached.
-As noted previously, the costs associated with the expansion of Medicaid eligibility to individuals and families with incomes below 133 percent of the FPL are included with the national coverage proposals shown in table 1.
+As noted previously, the costs associated with the expansion of Medicaid eligibility to individuals and families with incomes below 133 percent of the FPL and to children previously in foster care are included with the national coverage proposals shown in table 1.
+The additional funding for the CHIP program is also included in table 1 with the other coverage provisions.

-The total net savings of the other Medicaid and CHIP provisions are estimated to be \$35.6 billion in fiscal years 2010-2019 and reflect numerous cost increases and decreases under the individual provisions.
-Proposals with significant Federal savings include higher minimum manufacturer rebates for prescription drugs (\$9.4 billion), extension of statutory rebates to drugs used by managed care enrollees (\$8.5 billion), and reductions in Medicaid DSH expenditures (\$37.8 billion).
-Interactions with other provisions, such as the lower Medicare Part B premiums under the PPACA, contribute an additional \$11.4 billion in reduced Medicaid outlays.
+The total net savings of the other Medicaid and CHIP provisions are estimated to be \$27 billion in fiscal years 2010-2019 and reflect numerous cost increases and decreases under the individual provisions.
+Proposals with significant Federal savings include higher minimum manufacturer rebates for prescription drugs (\$9 billion), extension of statutory rebates to drugs used by managed care enrollees (\$9 billion), and reductions in Medicaid DSH expenditures (\$33 billion).
+Interactions with other provisions, such as the lower Medicare Part B premiums under the PPACA, contribute an additional \$11 billion in reduced Medicaid outlays.

-The key provisions that increase Medicaid costs are the "Community First Choice Option" and other proposals to encourage home and community-based services (\$27.1 billion).
+The key provisions that would increase Medicaid and CHIP costs are the Medicaid "Community First Choice Option" and other proposals to encourage home and community-based services (\$27 billion).